Skip to content

 3. Improvement suggestions — one fix per finding, drawn from a citation-grounded playbook.

-4. Rewritten prompt — the universal kernel populated with the user's intent, plain markdown headings only, with auto-suggested Freedom level (LOW / MEDIUM / HIGH) and Verbosity (terse / structured / confirmation).
+The Rewritten prompt (Section 4 in every mode) is the universal kernel populated with the user's intent, plain markdown headings only, with auto-suggested Freedom level (LOW / MEDIUM / HIGH) and Verbosity (terse / structured / confirmation).

 The rewrite is model-agnostic by construction.
 Works on Claude, GPT/Codex, and Gemini without dispatch.